So Happy I Could Die

 "So Happy I Could Die" is a song from American singer Lady Gaga, taken from her second major release and her third EP, The Fame Monster (2009).
 It was written by herself, Nadir "RedOne" Khayat, and Nicolas "Space Cowboy" Dresti, with production helmed by RedOne.
 Inspired by Gaga's fear of what she described as the "Alcohol Monster", the song is about the influences of alcoholism, and also explores several sexual themes in its lyrics as well as liberalism.
 Musically, it is a Europop song with Auto-Tune effects.

-"So Happy I Could Die" received mostly positive reviews, with critics complimenting its sexual nature.
-The song charted in Hungary, Sweden, and the United Kingdom.
-Performances for the song transpired during The Monster Ball Tour (2009–2011), during which Gaga wore a mechanically controlled moving dress while singing the song.
+Upon the release of The Fame Monster, "So Happy I Could Die" received mostly positive reviews, with critics complimenting its sexual nature.
+The song charted in Hungary, Sweden, and the United Kingdom, despite not being released as a single.
+Live performances for the song transpired during The Monster Ball Tour (2009–2011), during which Gaga wore a mechanically controlled moving dress while singing the song.

 Background and recording

 Lady Gaga collaborated with RedOne and Space Cowboy in writing and producing "So Happy I Could Die".
-All three of them were the main instrumentalists behind the song and recorded it at Record Plant Studios in Los Angeles.
+All three were the main instrumentalists behind the song and recorded it at Record Plant Studios in Los Angeles.
 Other personnel who worked on the song includes Johny Severin for vocal editing and audio engineering, Dave Russell for audio engineering and Mike Orton for mixing the song at Sarm West Studios.
 An occasional drinker, the song represents Gaga's fear of what she describes as the "Alcohol Monster", as evident of several lyrics in the song, such as the chorus; "Happy in the club with a bottle of red wine, stars in our eyes cause we're having a good time."
 In an interview with MTV, Gaga professed that the song is about the euphoric effects of alcohol—the so-called "happy place"—and explained that her fear is split between two songs.
 "My fear of alcohol.
 My fear of drugs... fear of addiction. [...]
 But alcohol is funny because it takes you down to this very happy place and just like forgetting all your problems and for just a minute you're so happy, and then all of a sudden, [your] stomach turns and go way down...
 And that's my relationship with consumption and abuse."
 Other meaning behind the song was given by a writer for Elle magazine, which described it as "about masturbating while thinking about a woman".
-While writing the song, the singer was inspired by English singer Lily Allen and Tasmin Archer's hit "Sleeping Satellite" (1992).
+While writing the song, Gaga was inspired by English singer Lily Allen and Tasmin Archer's hit "Sleeping Satellite" (1992).